 Using SSH, the banned IP can be viewed by using the command IPtables.
 It allows system administrators to manage incoming and outgoing traffic via a set of configurable table rules.
 Iptables is a command line firewall.
 This helps the system administrator to filter the network traffic of the system.

 IPtable uses policy chains to allow or block traffic.
 When a connection tries to establish itself on a system, IPtable looks for a rule in its list to match it.
 It resorts to the default action If it doesn’t find one.
 IPtables are almost pre-installed on any Linux distribution.

 To update/install it, just retrieve the IPtable package

 sudo apt-get install iptables

-Input – This chain is used to control the behavior for incoming connections.
+Input – This chain is used to control the behavior of incoming connections.

 Forward – This chain is used for incoming connections that are not actually being delivered locally.
 The data is just forwarded to its target.